jconorgrogan/Chaotic-Phasors/README.md

 # Chaotic-Phasors

 Utilizing a chaotic geometric system to create a unique signiture (sum of phasors at a randomly sampled set of T, right side) as a public key.
 These public keys (right side on below image) can be easily verified in a deterministic way given private-key starting conditions (phasors, including momentum and location, and other data such as collisions numbers), which can collide "cross-fire" stlye across overlapping circles.
 Can perfectly re-run in microseconds, but would take many universes to brute force.
+Potentially Quantum-resistant?

 Image from run on Python App
 <img width="1134" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors/assets/130090573/e413c786-fc01-476c-8538-854be16284c4">